franconte98/k8s_init_cluster/README.md

 <ins>**Step 1 - Initialize EACH node with the basic tools**</ins>

 You wanna make sure you run the following commands for every single node in the cluster.
-With this you are gonna make sure that each part of the cluster stays updated with the other ones.

 ```bash
 chmod +x k8s_init_cluster/Scripts/init.sh